-In the Beta release of Intel® Distribution for Python* we introduced an experimental module which unlocks additional performance for multi-threaded Python programs by composing threads coming from different Python modules better, i.e. by improving threading composability of compute-intensive modules.
+In the Beta release of Intel® Distribution for Python* we have introduced an experimental module, which unlocks additional performance for Python programs by composing threads coming from different Python modules better, i.e. by improving threading composability of compute-intensive modules.

-Threading composability can accelerate programs by avoiding inefficient threads allocation (called oversubscription) when there are more software threads than available hardware resources.
+Better threading composability can accelerate programs by avoiding inefficient threads allocation (called oversubscription) and related performance issues when there are more software threads than available hardware resources.

 Let’s try it!

-For our example, we need Dask library, which makes parallelism very simple for Python:
+For our example, we need Dask library, which makes nested parallelism implicit and natural for Python:

 conda install dask

-Here, Dask splits the array into chunks and processes them in parallel using P worker threads, where P = number of CPUs.
-Each Dask thread executes expensive numpy operations, which are accelerated using Intel® MKL under the hood and thus multi-threaded by itself.
+Here, Dask splits the array into chunks of specified sizes and processes them in parallel using P worker threads, where P = number of CPUs.
+Each Dask thread executes expensive numpy operations, which are accelerated using Intel® MKL under the hood and thus are multi-threaded on their own.
 It results in nested parallelism, with up to P2 threads in total when running with default OpenMP settings.

 To run it as is (baseline):